wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemosPrepExpertLevel.md

 6. A domain name with a registrar of your choice using the linode nameservers (www.nuocial.uk) for example
 7. A VPC in the gb-lon region called adt-vpc

-Once you have collated all this information your **~/adt-credentials.txt** file should look like:
+Once you have collated all this information your **~/adt-credentials.txt** file should look similar to: